 What are your hobbies?

 I’ve taken up learning to cook as a hobby.
 I like watching movies with my kids.
 Additionally, I aspire to be a writer but it is hard work.
+I pretty regularly contribute to the blog at Key Life.
 I’ve written a handful of articles for The Gospel Coalition, Desiring God, 9 Marks, Relevant Magazine, The Witness, and For The Church.
 I used to write on staff for Gospel-Centered Discipleship so I have a whole bunch over there.
-Yet, I think some of my favorite stuff was published over at Key Life and Mockingbird.
+But, I think one of my favorites was this one I wrote for Mockingbird.

 I’m not wired to narrow it down to just one.
 But the words of CS Lewis, Tim Keller, and Eugene Peterson live rent free in my head.